Love Island Norway: Season 3 (2024)

 The third Norwegian season of the series was to be broadcast by TV 2 on Gran Canaria and set to premiere in 2021 with Morten Hegseth as host.
 However, the filming of the third season was postponed indefinitely due to the ongoing COVID-19 pandemic.
 In December 2021 it was announced that the season would not be filmed after all, and the Norwegian version of the series appeared to have been canceled for good.

 However, in August 2023, TV 2 during its autumn launch revealed that the third season would become a reality after all.
 And that filming would take place in the new year, in 2024 in Maspalomas on Gran Canaria with Morten Hegseth as host this time as well.
 This season, however, viewers would not vote for their favorites, and the series would not be broadcast in real time, the day after filming as in the two previous seasons.
 This time, selected "superfans" were given the opportunity to vote and access the episodes several weeks before they were broadcast on TV2 Play to the public.

 On 24 January 2024, Hegseth announced that he was stepping down as host.
 He was replaced by Alexandra Joner.

 Filming for the third season began on 6 February 2024, and the first episode aired on 4 March 2024.
 This season lasted for seven weeks, with filming from Tuesday to Saturday.
 Sundays and Mondays were days off for the islanders and Joner commuted back to Norway.

 Narrator this season was Egil Skurdal, as in the previous season.

 Although the "superfans" voted throughout the season, it was the public who decided who should win.
 Since the filming was four weeks ahead of the TV schedule and the filming had ended a long time ago when the finale was broadcast, they decided to shoot three different ending scenarios.
 Joner revealed this on his morning radio show on P5.
 This was later confirmed by TV 2.

 The final was shown on 19 April 2024, and the winners were Elisabeth Henriksen Reither and Henrik Fossedal.
 They shared the cash prize of 300,000 NOK.

-Out of all the couples, only Berg and Johansen are still together (as of November 2025).
-The winning couple Reither and Fossedal were together for 1,5 years before splitting up in september 2025.
+Out of all the couples, only Berg and Johansen are still together (as of August 2026).
+They got enganged in July 2026.

+The winning couple Reither and Fossedal were together for 1,5 years before splitting up in September 2025.